Chapter 9 - General Provisions

 - EOS Office

-- Advise victims of their right to file a complaint and/or to participate in the applicable student, faculty or staff discipline process.
+- Advises alleged victims of their right to file a complaint and/or to participate in the applicable student, faculty or staff discipline process.
 The EOS Office also must assess the best way to proceed in the event an alleged victim does not wish to file a complaint and/or participate in an investigation or subsequent disciplinary process so as to protect the alleged victim while also ensuring that UTSA maintains an environment free from prohibited discrimination and harassment.

-- Investigate complaints based on discrimination, including sexual harassment.
+- Investigates complaints based on discrimination.

 - UTSA Police Department